ua-snap/alfresco_inputs/vegetation/metadata/iem_vegetation_metadata.md

 Due to specific models' input land cover input requirements, including the fact that each model is primarily focused on different descriptive aspects of land cover (i.e. ALFRESCO considers land cover in respect to how it burns, TEM considers land cover in respect to how it cycles carbon through the system, and GIPL considers land cover with respect to its influence on its insulative qualities of the soil), 4 distinct subregions were delineated with unique set  of reclassification rules.
 Those regions are generally named below and also list the Unified Ecoregions of Alaska: 2001 (Nowacki et al 2001) Commoner names that make up each subregion.

 1) **The Island of Kodiak**
-2) **Mountainous South Central Alaska** - Chugach-St Ellias Mountains
+2) **Mountainous South Central Alaska and Canada** - Chugach-St Ellias Mountains
-3) **Maritime influenced Southeast and South Central Alaska** - The Alexander Archipelado, Gulf of Alaska Coast
+3) **Maritime influenced Southeast and South Central Alaska and Canada** - The Alexander Archipelado, Gulf of Alaska Coast

 [landcarbon_vegetation_maritime.py]: https://github.com/EarthScientist/alfresco_inputs/blob/master/vegetation/landcarbon_vegetation_maritime.py

 **  code:    ** [landcarbon_vegetation_maritime.py]

-4) **Mainland Alaska** - all remaining ecoregions excluding the Aleutian Islands
+4) **Mainland Alaska and Canada** - all remaining ecoregions excluding the Aleutian Islands
 [alfresco_vegetation.py]:https://github.com/EarthScientist/alfresco_inputs/blob/master/vegetation/alfresco_vegetation.py
 **  code: ** [alfresco_vegetation.py]